sanjaydeveloper15/node-js-worker-threads/README.md

 </p>

 ---
+## Features
+ - Example Rest API included which blocking MainThread.
+ - Example Rest API included which is NOT blocking our MainThread.

+ If you first hit Blocking API then check Listing API it takes slight more time whereas if you hit Non-Blocking API then check Listing API it takes slight less time, it will IMPACT lot when having huge traffic OR huge volument of data in DB.

 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn, installed in your environement.